Ryder Cup 2025: Predicting Team Europe including Rory McIlroy, Jon Rahm and wildcards

 Justin Rose

 Selection for the 2023 Ryder Cup felt like a race against Father Time for Justin Rose, so will another two years prove a bridge too far?
 His experience, including from Europe’s most recent away victory in Medinah in 2012, would be invaluable and he produced big moments in Rome en route to notching 1.5 points but he’ll be 45 years old when the latest edition starts.
-2024 saw him largely hold his own both in terms of world ranking and results – with a T-6 at the PGA Championship and a T-2 behind Xander Schauffele at The Open particular highlights.
-As long as his form gets him into the selection conversation next summer, Donald will surely prioritise him for a captain’s pick and a seventh Ryder Cup appearance.
+2024 saw him largely hold his own both in terms of world ranking and results – with a T6 at the PGA Championship and a T2 behind Xander Schauffele at The Open particular highlights.
+As long as his form gets him into the selection conversation next summer, and a T3 at the Pebble Beach Pro-Am in February 2025 showed promise in that regard, Donald will surely prioritise him for a captain’s pick and a seventh Ryder Cup appearance.

 Nicolai Hojgaard

 Europe’s less-heralded Scandinavian rookie from 2023, Hojgaard picked up half a point from his three matches in Rome which he secured alongside Rahm against the power pairing of Scottie Scheffler and Brooks Koepka in Friday’s fourballs.
 He showed flashes of his undoubted quality, as well as his youth, across the weekend and the experience will stand him in good stead for future Ryder Cup appearances.
-His DP World Tour performances earned him a PGA Tour card for 2024 and is still adapting to golf on the other side of the pond, despite promising early signs of a second-place finish at the Farmers Insurance Open and a T16 at his debut Masters, having briefly led on Saturday afternoon.
+Now on the PGA Tour card for 2025, the Dane might need to fend off competition from his brother Rasmus and other contenders with some solid finishes to retain his place for New York.

 Aaron Rai

 A top-20 player in the world in September 2024 was not something many in the sport outside of Team Rai anticipated.
 But remarkable consistency, culminating in a maiden victory on the PGA Tour at the Wyndham Championship, put the 29-year-old in a commanding position to seize a Ryder Cup debut next year.
-A T-23 at the Tour Championship, and making three cuts in the majors this year, including T-19 at Pinehurst in the US Open, show Rai is trending nicely.
-It’ll be tricky to dislodge one of the incumbents, but he is perhaps the favourite to force Donald’s hand and shake things up.
+A T23 at the Tour Championship, and making three cuts in the 2024 majors, including T19 at Pinehurst in the US Open, show Rai is trending nicely.
+It’ll be tricky to dislodge one of the incumbents, and he’ll need a strong 2025 to do so, but the man from Wolverhampton is perhaps the favourite to force Donald’s hand and shake things up.

 Rasmus Hojgaard